silvasara/embedded-systems-1/README.md

 ### External dependencies

-There is a dependency that has not cloned with this repository:
+There is a dependency that was not cloned with this repository:
 * [Wiring Pi](http://wiringpi.com/download-and-install/)

 ### Compiling